leehaesung/VisualBasic/02_CodeFiles/Assessment02/README.md

- 003			 Sorting the data                        Would be good                          Very Good 004             Reversing the data                      Woudl be ok                            very Good 005             Cleaning the data                       Would be good                          Very Good 006             Terminating                             Would be ok                            Well done!!
+ 003			 Sorting the data                        Would be good                          Very Good 004             Reversing the data                      Woudl be ok                            very Good 005             Cleaning the data                       Would be good                          Very Good 006             Terminating the program                 Would be ok                            Well done!!
 -----------------------------------------------------------------------------------------------------------------------
 ````````````````````````````````````````